denten-books/plain-text/5-surface.md

 attached Underwood Electric teletypes could further be used to print all channels and confirm input visually [@staff_description_1952, 143-88].

-Mark III's schematics embody textual fissure in practice.
-By tracing the signal through the machine we are able to reconstruct a multiplicity of inscription sites.
-These are not metaphoric but literal localities, which fracture the sign across multiple surfaces.
-Where pens, typewriters, and hole punches transferred inscriptions to paper directly, early electromagnetic devices compounded them obliquely, into a laminated aggregate.
-The propagation of electrical signal across space required manifold "phase transitions" between media: from one channel of tape to another, from tape to drum, from a slow drum to a fast one, and from drum and tape to paper.
-Where on paper the inscription remained visible in circulation, it now disappeared from view soon after key press.
-Submerged beneath a magnetic facade, inscriptions multiplied and diffused.
-The electromagnetic inscription stretched across multiple surfaces simultaneously.
-Its shape was neither flat nor apparent.

 The potential for incongruence between recondite data formats and their apparent representation posed a problem in the decades preceding screen simulation.
 In a 1954 patent, filed on behalf of Burroughs Corporation, Herman